gzyfz/thunder-raid/README.md

 ### Game Logic:

 We plan to build a Thunder Raid game where players can hit other small/big planes with bullets.
 Players are able to move a plane at the bottom horizontally to shoot the bullets.
 The game ends when the player's plane is crashed by other planes.
-We plan to add some extra features based on the traditional Thuder Raid game.
+We plan to add some extra features based on the traditional Thunder Raid game.
 (For example, supplies that enhance plane's speed/double the bullets etc.)

 ## Group